What is General Transcription?

 There is a huge demand for general transcription and the demand is growing.
 A wide range of businesses, organizations, professionals and individuals outsource transcription.
 Your clients may include universities, and financial institutions, authors, consultants, focus groups, public speakers and many others.

 Examples of general transcription work include academic transcription, dictation transcription, interview transcription, telephone call transcription, voicemail transcription, meeting transcription, lectures, presentations, podcast transcription, focus group transcription, conference calls, seminars, radio shows, television shows, talk shows, conferences, events and transcription of a variety of other recordings.

 General transcription is easier to get into than medical or legal transcription because no formal training is needed.
 You don’t need to know medical or legal terminology.
-You do need good typing, grammar and listening skills.

 The many benefits of general transcription work include:

 1. You’ll get all the usual benefits of working from home.